carla-simulator/carla/Docs/python_api_tutorial.md

 ```

 Typically we won't need the client object anymore, all the objects created by
 the world will connect to the IP and port provided if they need to.
-This
+These
 operations are usually done in the background and are transparent to the user.

 #### Blueprints